Trustworthy Representation Learning via Information Funnels and Bottlenecks: Experimental Setup

-Since all our measurement were obtained from different partitions of each test dataset which were aggregated afterwards, the results' variability for each model is explained by the different weight's initialization, different training set splits, and the different configuration for the objectives in terms of $\alpha$ and $\beta$.
-Baseline values were calculated by adapting the evaluation above to the original dataset without $s$ as a covariate.
+Since all measurements were obtained from different partitions of each test dataset which were aggregated afterward, the results' variability for each method is explained by the different weight's initialization, different training set splits, and the different configuration for the objectives in terms of $\alpha$ and $\beta$.
+Baseline values were calculated by adapting the evaluation above to the original dataset \textit{without} $s$ as a covariate.